Christoffyw/HitScoreVisualizer/README.md

 ## How-To Config? (aka config explained)

+Update 1.20 has added new notes and has created changes for the config, old configs will work however arcs and chains may be inaccurate

 When first running the game, it will create a default config which can be found at `/sdcard/ModData/com.beatgames.beatsaber/Mods/HitScoreVisualizer/HitScoreVisualizerConfig (default).json`.<br>
 You can use that file as a starting point in case you want to customize it.
 Just make sure to set `isDefaultConfig` to `false`.